<< Yesterday

 2021

 "But baseball has marked the time.
 This field, this game: it's a part of our past, Ray.
 It reminds of us of all that once was good and it could be again.
 Oh... people will come, Ray.
-People will most definitely come." - TERRACE MANN, a recluse author assuring farmer Ray Kinsella people will come to the ballpark built in the cornfield.
+People will most definitely come." - TERRACE MANN, a recluse author, assuring farmer Ray Kinsella people will come to the ballpark built in the cornfield.

-The Field of Dreams Game, the most-watched regular-season contest in 16 years, pays homage to the 1989 movie classic where farmer Ray Kinsella turns his ordinary cornfield into a place where dreams can come true.
+The Field of Dreams Game, the most-watched regular-season contest in 16 years, pays homage to the 1989 movie classic where farmer Ray Kinsella turned his ordinary cornfield into a place where dreams can come true.
 In Dyersville (IA), just a few feet from the filming site, the White Sox beat the Yankees, 9-8, thanks to Tim Anderson's two-run walk-off home run into the corn stalks.

-40 Fact(s) Found
+41 Fact(s) Found